GIScience/oshdb/documentation/manual/filters.md

 osmEntityFilter
 ---------------

-It is possible to [define custom filtering functions](https://docs.ohsome.org/java/oshdb/0.6.1/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#osmEntityFilter(org.heigit.bigspatialdata.oshdb.api.generic.function.SerializablePredicate)), that take an OSM entity object as input and decide wether each individual entity should be included in the result or not by returning a boolean value.
+It is possible to [define custom filtering functions](https://docs.ohsome.org/java/oshdb/0.6.1/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#osmEntityFilter(org.heigit.bigspatialdata.oshdb.api.generic.function.SerializablePredicate)), that take an OSM entity object as input and decide whether each individual entity should be included in the result or not by returning a boolean value.

 _ohsome_ filter
 ---------------

-An easy way to provide complex [`filter`s](https://docs.ohsome.org/java/oshdb/0.6.1/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#filter(java.lang.String)) is through the functionality of [ohsome filters](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/libs/ohsome-filter#readme), which allow one to define osm data filter in a human readable syntax.
-With these one can combine several tag, type and geometry filters with arbitrary boolean operators.
+An easy way to provide complex [`filter`s](https://docs.ohsome.org/java/oshdb/0.6.1/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapReducer.html#filter(java.lang.String)) is through the functionality of [ohsome filters](https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/libs/ohsome-filter#readme), which allow one to define osm data filter in a human-readable syntax.
+With these one can combine several tag-, type- and geometry-filters with arbitrary boolean operators.

 _lambda_ filter
 ---------------